shreekumar3d/indiafoss-video/mastering/devrooms/README.md

 * Spend 10 minutes to train devrooms on how-to run the show.
 Standardize setup instructions and tests.
 Update documents - do this before the CFP issues :)

+# Things I'd rather not talk about

+Couple of devrooms (Compilers and Geopolitics+Policy) were recorded with the same camera.
+However, we didn't record the slides.
+That's because the video team got held up in the main/other audis on both days in the morning.

+These devrooms had a TV + laptop + speaker talking into the mic.
+Room capacity was about 35-40 people.
+Sony FX3 recording the proceedings.
+Technically this these devrooms were the easiest, but because we went to them last, the only thing we got out of these devrooms were camera recordings.
+No external audio to worry about, and hence no noise cancellation to do.

+Long story short, the videos are processed with a fullscreen template overlayed.
+Plus audio level correction.
+Good enough for many of the videos, but some videos really could do with the slides being visible.
+The Sony FX3 was chosen for its great eye focus.
+But that problem with camera only video - as the slides get defocussed.
+Well, you live and you learn!